faridfirdaus-fred/portfolio-pweb/README.md

-Portfolio Website - Farid Firdaus
+# Portfolio Website - Farid Firdaus

 A modern, responsive personal portfolio website showcasing web development skills, projects, and professional information.

-📋 Overview
+ # 📋Overview
 This portfolio website serves as a professional online presence to display my work, skills, and contact information.
 Built with modern web technologies, the site features an interactive UI with smooth animations, responsive design, and clean aesthetics.

-🚀 Features
+# 🚀 Features
 - Responsive design that works on all devices
 - Dark/Light theme toggle
 - Animated UI elements with AOS (Animate on Scroll)